-When Men’s Journal named Carbondale one of “The 10 Best Places to Live Now” earlier this year, it clued the rest of the country in to something Colorado adventurers have long known: There’s no shortage of things to do in this mountain hamlet.
-Located between Glenwood Springs and Aspen, at the confluence of the Crystal and Roarking Fork rivers, Carbondale offers easy access to skiing, mountain biking, rock climbing, fly-fishing, and more.
+When Men’s Journal named Carbondale one of “The 10 Best Places to Live Now” back in 2015, it clued the rest of the country in to something Colorado adventurers have long known: There’s no shortage of things to do in this mountain hamlet.
+Located between Glenwood Springs and Aspen, Carbondale offers easy access to skiing, mountain biking, rock climbing, fly-fishing, and more.
 Combine that with a stellar dining scene, a charming downtown, and an up-and-coming arts scene, and you’ve got the perfect spot for a weekend getaway.
 Take our word for it.

 The Odometer: 170 miles, one way

 This could be you, warming up chilled bones in Penny Hot Springs